broderickm/Spartan-Touchdown/README.md

 Spartan Touchdown

 ## Description
-A game where you play as a Spartan football, try to reach the goalpost and avoid enemies!
+A game where you play as a Spartan football, try to reach the goalpost, collect coins, and avoid enemies!
+A player uses the arrow keys to move and space bar to jump.
+There are also multiple power-ups along the way to be unlocked, such as double jump, coin multipliers, and enemy invicibility.

 ## Installation
 Made and ran on CLion